jmolivas/gatsby-casper/src/content/google-spreadsheet-manage-content.md

 * Provides a GUI to edit content from Google Sheet.
 * Multiplatform access the sheet from any device.
-* Real-time collaboration by sharing the sheet with multiple people
+* Real\-time collaboration by sharing the sheet with multiple people
-* Backups and version control included out-of-the-box.
+* Backups and version control included out\-of\-the\-box.

 ### How was the Gatsby site implemented?